Sauris is a village perched up high in the upper

 Another easy walk is from Sauris di Sopra towards Rucke, a splendid panoramic viewpoint above the Lake of Sauris; from there one can descend to the lake with an easy but very steep path (a roundtrip is also possible, with a return along the lake shores, and then up through Sauris di Sotto).

-A short distance away, Rifugio Tenente Fabbro (1,783 m) – at the western edge of the Razzo plateau – can be used as base for demanding ascents towards Monte Tiarfin (2,413 m) and the Brentoni (2,548 m) – Pupera di Valgrande (2,513 m) group, or for a relatively easy – but long – descent towards Comelico through the Forcella Lavardet pass and the wooded val Frison.
+A short distance away, Rifugio Tenente Fabbro (1,783 m) – at the western edge of the Razzo plateau – can be used as base for demanding ascents towards Monte Tiarfin (2,413 m) and the Brentoni (2,548 m)/Pupera di Valgrande (2,513 m) group, or for a relatively easy – but long – descent towards Comelico through the Forcella Lavardet mountain pass (1,542 m) and the wooded val Frison.

-The high pastures of Casera Razzo have been historically used for summer grazing for a long time, and are still renowned for their cheese production, also because of the rich variety of herb species present on the plateau and in its meadows.
+The uplands and high pastures of Casera Razzo have been historically used for summer grazing for a long time, and are still renowned for their cheese production, also because of the rich variety of herbs present on the plateau and in its meadows.

 In fact, in the area around Sauris about 700 plant species have been discovered and listed so far, but the studies are incomplete, so there is still plenty of room for further investigation.
 Particularly fascinating – flowering profusely even in the fields around the villages – is the abundance of Gentian blossoms in spring (just like those portrayed in the image below).